csm_tansania_schneiderei_186.1507_cfb8c2a559.jpg

 Background information

-More than 60 percent of the Tanzanian population are children and young people under the age of 18.
-A large proportion grow up in poverty.
-Their educational opportunities and career prospects are limited, and their chances of leading an independent life are slim.
+Over 50 percent of the Tanzanian population are children and young people under the age of 18.
+The majority of them grow up in poverty.
+Their educational opportunities and career prospects are limited and their chances of leading an independent life are slim.
 The situation of many women is particularly problematic.
 Girls have to help in the household and in the fields from an early age.
 Only a few girls are able to complete secondary school.
-People with disabilities are also mostly excluded from education and social participation.
+People with disabilities are also usually excluded from education and social participation.
 Sometimes they are hidden away by their families.
-There is a lack of appropriate support.
-Mission 21's two partner organizations are committed to the education of young people, especially women and people with disabilities.
-In vocational training centers in Kyela, Chunya, Isongole and in the city of Mbeya, young people can complete vocational training.
+There is a lack of suitable support.
+Mission 21's two partner organizations are committed to the education of young people, including young people with disabilities.
+In vocational training centers in Kyela, Chunya, Isongole, Rungwe, Namtumbu, Songea, Ilindi and in the city of Mbeya, young people can complete vocational training.
 In addition to job-specific skills, they are also trained in life skills, violence and HIV prevention.
-Particularly vulnerable groups (e.g. young women, orphans or young people with disabilities) are supported with scholarships.
-Vulnerable young people are also supported outside of vocational schools so that they can become economically independent.
-Particular emphasis is placed on training in sustainable and ecological agricultural cultivation methods.
+Particularly vulnerable groups (e.g. young women, orphans or young people with disabilities) receive support in the form of scholarships.

 Project goals